 Stuart Styron: I’m not sure what the music industry is…just create art and do what comes straight from your heart.

 SBS: Of course we have to do websites, info and all that good stuff Stuart!
 Where can people go to find out more about you, and what will they find there?

 Stuart Styron: I don’t know, I’m here and everywhere.

 *Editor’s note – Ok ok Stuart, we’ll help.
 Click here if you want to learn more about what Stuart’s up to.

 SBS: Open floor!
 Stuart I’d like to say thank you for taking part in this incredible interview with you, and for your time & effort in answering all these ramblings!
 Help yourself to our ‘open floor’ – a place where you can say anything you like to the people out there, anything we missed, or anything that comes to your mind that you want to say to the music-fans.
 It’s been more than a pleasure getting to know you and your music Stuart – thanks again!

-Stuart Styron: Just want to thank all the people who support peace, freedome, love and art.
+Stuart Styron: Just want to thank all the people who support peace, freedom, love and art.
 And thank you Sir, for your precise and accurate questions.

 Best regards from Germany,